 When you have consulted everyone on the street and received positive feedback and support from your neighbours to help to run the sessions, you can apply to the council.
 The dates and times of the sessions are up to the residents and must be decided before you make your application.

-If you would like to find out more about the national Street Play project visit www.playengland.org.uk This project is funded by the Department of Health
+If you would like to find out more about the National Street Play project visit Play England.

-For downloadable free resources and lots of information around reactivating street play visit the Playing Out website.
-Playing Out is a not-for-profit organisation set up by parents to activate street play across the UK.
+For downloadable free resources and lots of information around reactivating street play visit Playing Out Playing Out is a not-for-profit organisation set up by parents to activate street play across the UK.